mdolab/pygeo/paper/paper.md

 - [] other pic?
 -->
 The free-form deformation (FFD) method [@Sederberg1986] is one of the most popular three-dimensional geometry parameterization approaches.
-In this approach, the entire reference geometry is embedded in a flexible jelly-like block, and manipulated through the displacement of a set of control points located on the surface of the block.
+In this approach, the geometry is embedded in a flexible jelly-like block, and manipulated through the displacement of a set of control points located on the surface of the block.
 A high degree of geometry control can be realized by the user by selecting different control point densities and locations.

-In general, individual control points can be moved to obtain local shape modifications.
+Individual control points can be moved to obtain local shape modifications.
-In pyGeo these are referred to as local design variables because a single control point is affected.
+In pyGeo, these are referred to as local design variables because a single control point is affected.
-However, in practice it is more common to define geometric operations involving a collection of FFD nodal movements.
+It is also common to define geometric operations involving a collection of control points.
-In pyGeo these are referred to as global design variables because the control points in the entire FFD can be affected.
+In pyGeo, these are referred to as global design variables because control points across the entire FFD block can be affected.
 For example, twist can be defined as rotations about a reference axis which runs along the wing. <!-- MM: this is a good example but I feel we need to specify what twist is to a non-aerospace audience-->
 \autoref{fig:FFD_DV} shows a few common planform design variables for an aircraft wing.
 Parameterizations based on the singular value decomposition are also possible [@Wu2022b].